St Gregory's Catholic School

 To enrol into Sixth Form you must have gained at least five GCSE passes of grade 4 or above.
 For A Level, you should achieve the entry requirements for the subject.
 There are specific entry requirements for all subjects, these are detailed in the individual subject information.

-If you have any concerns about specific entry requirements, please discuss with the relevant subject leader or contact the Sixth Form team.
+If you have any concerns about specific entry requirements, our current students can discuss with the relevant subject leader or contact the Sixth Form team.
 It is important that you choose a range of courses that are appropriate to your GCSE results and future career plans.

 Careers advice and help in selecting courses is available to all prospective students and also at the Sixth Form Open Evening.
 Please contact us if you have any questions at all.